 Potato and beetroot slices are also added to this sandwich filling.
 Onions are sometimes added.
 Cheese is added if the customer specifically asks for it.

-There are variations to this sandwich like, Omlette sandwich, Russian sandwich, szechuan vegetarian sandwich, etc but the above type of sandwich is the commonest and most popular since it is the cheapest.
+There are variations to this sandwich-like, Omelette sandwich, Russian sandwich, Szechuan vegetarian sandwich, etc but the above type of sandwich is the commonest and most popular since it is the cheapest.

 Some Final Words